boxmein/starcatcher-script-server-design/README.md

 ![watch in awe as this design melts your eyeballs off!](http://i.imgur.com/tpKXDpa.png)

-Source code for future starcatcher.us/scripts/index.html
+The source code repository for http://starcatcher.us/scripts/ .

 ## Hosting